josipavidulic/just-watch-clone/README.md

 This is a guide to help you run the Just Watch Clone application locally on your machine.
 You can either run it directly on your local environment or use Docker for containerized deployment.

+## Project Context

+This project was an assignment for an elimination round from [Company Name].
+Please note that some elements within the application are dummy placeholders and were not the primary focus of this assignment.

 ## Prerequisites

 Ensure you have the following installed on your machine: